Pusty/writeups/pbctf2021/README.md

 (RED: Input Sampling, BLUE: Output Sampling)

-Initially I had some problems figuring out in what format the service wants the data and how the timings are, but after a bit of testing and looking at VDD traces which contained a lot of helpful signals to figure out how the data is decoded and encoded, I got the UART interaction to work:
+Initially I had some problems figuring out in what format the service wants the data and how the timings are, but after a bit of testing and looking at VCD traces which contained a lot of helpful signals to figure out how the data is decoded and encoded, I got the UART interaction to work:

 ```python
 import os